-- If the MRP-Ring is not assigned to a VLAN (link in this example), leave the VLAN ID as 0.
-In the Switching:VLAN:Static dialog, define the VLAN membership as U (untagged) for the ring ports in VLAN 1. - If the MRP-Ring is assigned to a VLAN, enter a VLAN ID >0.
-In the Switching: VLAN: Static dialog, define the VLAN membership as T (tagged) for the ring ports in the selected VLAN.
+If the MRP-Ring is not assigned to a VLAN (like in this example), leave the VLAN ID as 0.

+In the Switching > VLAN > Configuration dialog, define the VLAN membership as U (untagged) for the ring ports in VLAN 1.

+If the MRP-Ring is assigned to a VLAN, enter a VLAN ID >0.
+In the Switching > VLAN > Configuration dialog, define the VLAN membership as T (tagged) for the ring ports in the selected VLAN.